top of page

 Mammoth Cave Historic Tour

-The path continues over Side Saddle Pit, and right after that, it traverses the Bottomless Pit—a storied feature of Mammoth Cave, plunging 105 feet deep.
-A steel bridge with grated flooring stretches across both pits, but those with a healthy fear of heights may want to avoid looking down.
+The path continues down the Steps of Time, over Side Saddle Pit, and right after that, it traverses the Bottomless Pit—a storied feature of Mammoth Cave, plunging 105 feet deep.

 Bottomless Pit Mammoth Cave